neilsambhu/carla-simulator3/README.md

 3/10/2022 10:13 PM: created environments directory; backed up Python 3.7.11 environment to carla-simulator3-2022-03-10-2210.yml

 3/10/2022 10:31 PM: CARLA 0.9.13 autopilot is jerky for cars with multiple gears.
 Tesla Cybertruck is smoother than the gas car.
 Autopilot drives very slowly.
-SDC stops abruptly when approaching a stopped car.
+SDC stops abruptly when approaching a car from behind, regardless of initial following distance: I see the SDC jerk back after every full stop.